Know Who You're Dealing With: Types of Insurance Adjusters

 Can an insurance adjuster deny my claim on the spot?

 No. A field adjuster does not have the authority to deny your claim during the inspection.
-The adjuster gathers information and submits a report.
-The actual coverage decision is made by a claims manager or examiner at the insurance company.
+The adjuster gathers information and submits a report, while the actual coverage decision is made by a claims manager or examiner at the insurance company.
 If you receive a denial, you have the right to appeal it in writing with supporting documentation.

 How long does a home insurance adjuster inspection take?